 - Pour in the chopped tomatoes and stir.

 - Add the chickpeas, ground flaxseeds and vegetables to the pan and stir.

 - Allow to simmer uncovered for 15 mins, stirring every 5 mins.

 - Check the chicken is cooked through, then add salt to taste.

 - Serve with accompaniments.

 - If you don’t eat meat, you can just leave out the chicken and add more vegetables.
-Whole button mushrooms or big pieces of aubergine would make good replacements, and work well with the other ingredients.
+Whole button mushrooms or big chunks of aubergine would make good replacements, and work well with the other ingredients.

 - I’m a bit lazy when it comes to finely chopping/grating, so I buy these jars of ready-crushed ginger and keep them in the fridge to use whenever I need them.

 - You can use as much garlic as you like.
 Garlic is a good cholesterol-lowering food, so I use 1 clove per person.
 You can’t really taste the garlic in the curry once it’s cooked, so I’d recommend using all 4 cloves.
 I use a garlic mincer, as I don’t really like the taste of the ready-minced garlic you can buy in jars.

 - To increase the vegetable content even more, you can add a few handfuls of spinach leaves to the curry.
 Stir them into the curry about a minute before serving, and they will add a great contrast to the red tomatoes.